cairdcoinheringaahing/LANotation/notation guide.md

 ### Abilities

 Most other abilities happen against a specific unit as the turn, such as dealing or healing damage, rooting/silencing/disarming/breaking units and more.
 These are written as `<unit> <ability keyword> <hex>`.
-For example, `ATM LStrike E4` would indicate that the Adept Tempest Mage used Lightning Strike on the unit on **E4**.
+For example, `ATMage LStrike E4` would indicate that the Adept Tempest Mage used Lightning Strike on the unit on **E4**.
 Again, if an ability is combinable, the movement goes immediately after the unit: `TDoctor D2 heal D4` would say that the Troll Doctor moved to **D2**, then healed the unit on **D4**.

 ## Passive abilities